What Is Fear?

 - Hippocampus – stores and retrieves conscious memories; processes every set of stimuli to establish context.

-- Amygdala – stores memories of fear, determines potential threats, and decodes emotions.
+- Amygdala – stores memories of fear, determine potential threats, and decodes emotions.

 How is Fear Created?